Investors Know: Canada Is No Easy Takeover

 5. Canadians Firmly Oppose Annexation

-Polling consistently shows Canadians support national independence and prefer trade expansion across the globe beyond the U.S.
+Polling consistently shows Canadians support national independence and prefer trade expansion beyond the U.S. and globally

 Tariffs will hurt both sides.
 But they won't unify anything.